 - (4) Local Assistance and Other State Programs Not to exceed 15 percent of the capitalization grant and no more than 10 percent is used on any one of the defined activities (40 CFR section 35.3535(e)). - b.
 A State cannot use more than 30 percent of any particular fiscal year's capitalization grant to provide subsidies in the form of principal forgiveness or negative interest rate loans to communities meeting the State's definition of disadvantaged, or communities the State expects to become disadvantaged as a result of the project (40 CFR section 35.3525(b)). - c.
-States may earmark DWSRF funds awarded under ARRA for the setasides described in 3.a.(1), (2), and (3) above; however, no funds may be used for the Local Assistance set-aside described in 3.a.(4). - d.
-In addition, ARRA includes the following requirements: - (1) Notwithstanding the requirements of Section 1452 (f) of the SDWA, States shall use not less than 50 percent of the amount of its ARRA-funded capitalization grants to provide additional subsidization to eligible recipients in the form of forgiveness of principal, negative interest loans, or grants, or any combination of these (ARRA, Title VII). - (2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII). - e.
-EPA's DWSRF appropriations include the following requirements: - The FY 2011 DWSRF appropriation (Pub.
-L. No. 111-88 continued requirements from 2010), FY 2012 DWSRF appropriation (Pub.
-L. No. 112-74), FY 2013 appropriation (Pub.
-L. No. 112-74 continued requirements from FY 2012), and the Disaster Relief Appropriations Act (Pub.
+EPA's DWSRF appropriations include the following requirements: - (1) The FY 2013 appropriation (Pub.
+L. No. 112-74 continued requirements from FY 2012), FY 2014 appropriation, FY 2015 appropriation (Pub.
+L. No. 113-235), and the Disaster Relief Appropriations Act (Pub.
 L. No. 113-2, Division A, Title X, 127 Stat.
 31) each have requirements to provide subsidy in amounts found in the table below.
 This subsidy can be provided in the form of grants, principal forgiveness, or negative interest.

-FY 2011 FY 2012 FY 2013

-Base Program: At Base Program : Not Base Program: Not

-least 30 percent of less than 20 percent less than 20 percent

-the capitalization grant amount and not more than 30 percent of the and not more than 30 percent of the

-capitalization grant capitalization

-amount amount

-Disaster Relief

-Activities: Not less

-than 20 percent and

-not more than 30

-percent of the

-capitalization

-amount
+FY 2013 FY 2014 FY 2015 Base Program: Not Base Program: Not Base Program: Not less than 20 percent less than 20 percent less than 20 percent and not more than and not more than and not more than 30 percent of the 30 percent of the 30 percent of the capitalization capitalization grant capitalization grant amount amount amount Disaster Relief Disaster Relief Disaster Relief Activities: Not less Activities: Not less Activities: Not less than 20 percent and than 20 percent and than 20 percent and not more than 30 not more than 30 not more than 30 percent of the percent of the percent of the capitalization capitalization capitalization amount amount amount